Our leadership team brings together a diverse set of backgrounds necessary to realize this goal.

-Judy Tsai Chuk, PhD
+Judy Tsai Chuk, PhD (2007-2015)

 Craig Alexander, JD

 Mr. Alexander is Vice President and General Counsel of the Howard Hughes Medical Institute (HHMI).
-He served as HHMI's deputy general counsel staring in 1994 and was promoted to his current position in 2006.
+He served as HHMI's deputy general counsel starting in 1994 and was promoted to his current position in 2006.
 Craig joined HHMI as an associate general counsel in 1992 from the Indianapolis law firm of Sommer & Barnard, P.C.
 Before that, he handled many matters involving HHMI while an associate in the Washington, D.C., office of Paul, Weiss, Rifkind, Wharton & Garrison.
 A magna cum laude graduate of the Georgetown University Law Center, where he was editor of the law journal, Craig received a bachelor's degree in accounting from Butler University in Indianapolis.